trifectatechfoundation/trifectatech-website/content/blog/New Silver Sponsor Google.md

 +++

-Trifecta Tech Foundation is delighted to welcome Google as a new Silver sponsor!
-We're grateful for their €20,000/year sponsorship, a significant contribution to the flexible funding needed to sustain the maintenance work that keeps our critical infrastructure projects secure.
+Trifecta Tech Foundation is delighted to welcome Google as a new Gold sponsor!
+We're grateful for their €40,000/year sponsorship, a significant contribution to the flexible funding needed to sustain the maintenance work that keeps our critical infrastructure projects secure.

 <!-- more -->